 We have looked at the theological sources of Pope Francis in connection with his own declarations; perhaps an attempt may now be made at a conclusive interpretation which seeks to be as true as possible to the intentions of the Pope.
-There is no lack of interpretations and speculations concerning his wish for a poor Church for the poor63.
+There is no lack of interpretations and speculations concerning his wish for a poor Church for the poor(45).
 Francis himself, however, has offered a short, precise interpretation, which is, furthermore, completely in line with the teaching of his predecessor Benedict XVI:

-62Pope Francis, Je crois en l'homme - Conversations avec Jorge Bergoglio, by S. Rubin, F. Ambrogetti, Paris, 2013, p.
+(44) Pope Francis, Je crois en l'homme - Conversations avec Jorge Bergoglio, by S. Rubin, F. Ambrogetti, Paris, 2013, p.
 86.

-63 Cf. J. Alt, K. Väthröder (ed.), Arme Kirche - Kirche für die Armen : ein Widerspruch ?
+(45) Cf. J. Alt, K. Väthröder (ed.), Arme Kirche - Kirche für die Armen : ein Widerspruch ?
 Würzburg 2014.
-While the editors recognise the fundamentally theological intention of the Pope's wish for a poor Church for the poor
+While the editors recognise the fundamentally theological intention of the Pope's wish for a poor Church for the poor (cf. p.
+11), the articles here collected seek to find a connection between the wish expressed by the Pope and the socio-political problematic of poverty.

 For the Church, the option for the poor is a theological category before being a cultural, sociological, political or philosophical one. [...]
-This option- Benedict XVI taught - is implicit in Christological faith in the God who made Himself poor for us, to enrich us with His poverty64.
-This is the reason why I wish for a poor Church for the poor65.
+This option-Benedict XVI taught - is implicit in Christological faith in the God who made Himself poor for us, to enrich us with His poverty(46).
+This is the reason why I wish for a poor Church for the poor(47).